MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/like-operator-microsoft-access-sql.md

 ## Example
 <a name="sectionSection2"> </a>

-This example returns a list of employees whose names begin with the letters A through D.

-This example calls the EnumFields procedure, which you can find in the SELECT statement example.
+This example returns a list of employees whose names begin with the letters A through D. It calls the EnumFields procedure, which you can find in the SELECT statement example.

 ```vb